danwild/aurora-australis-forecaster/README.md

 ## Deployment notes
-Currently deployed to AWS EC2 instance using <a href="https://github.com/arunoda/meteor-up">Meteor Up</a>.
+Currently deployed to AWS EC2 instance using <a href="https://github.com/arunoda/meteor-up">Meteor Up</a>.<br/>
-Simple setup notes here: <a href="http://sergelobatch.com/slog/2015/4/10/using-mup/">http://sergelobatch.com/slog/2015/4/10/using-mup/</a>
+Some basic starter notes here: <a href="http://sergelobatch.com/slog/2015/4/10/using-mup/">http://sergelobatch.com/slog/2015/4/10/using-mup/</a>

 With AWS and `mup.json` configured: